tristanpendergrass/idle-game/README.md

 - [ ] Load pictures in sprite sheet at init and dont show app until loaded

 ### Fundamentals
+- [ ] Show what mods there are on an effect/interval and where they came from
+- [ ] Allow shop items to have requirements besides gold.
+Resources and level requirements
 - [ ] Activity detail sidebar
 	- [ ] desktop
 	- [ ] mobile